annihalated/barebones/posts/saints.md

 We are not interested in 'rewarding only the truly deserving' or creating Valhalla.
 We are interested in creating good outcomes.
 May we always be clear-eyed enough to tell the difference.

 <small>*Thanks to [Pranav Agarwal](https://x.com/AgroPrawn) for his detailed comments and contributed paragraphs which improved this essay considerably.
-Thank you and my apologies to [@joodalooped](https://x.com/joodalooped), who sent me Adam's piece two months ago, suggested I write a response "in a couple of hours", and helped me to finally get this out.*</small>
+My thanks and apologies to [Judah](https://x.com/joodalooped), who sent me Adam's piece two months ago, suggested I write a response "in a couple of hours", and helped me to finally get this out.*</small>